Super Lawyers

 Of course, with so many vehicles on the road, some accidents are bound to happen.
 But the challenging hiring environment, for all trucking companies, makes driving conditions even more hazardous.
 In their online blog, C.R.
 England admits that "the severe driver shortage now underway in the U.S. has opened the door to a few bad apples making a living by helping people obtain CDL licenses illegally."
 Industry-wide, there is a high demand for truck drivers that the employment market just can't meet, leading many motor carriers to hire underqualified drivers out of desperation.
 Although C.R.
 England attempts to combat this pressure with rigorous training programs, their critical need for drivers still pushes them to let "a few bad apples" slip through the cracks.

 Employment reviewers classify C.R.
-England as "starter company," meaning they have a tendency to hire new, inexperienced drivers who they don't have to compensate well.
-Few drivers are willing to accept such poor pay after they gain experience, and only one out of every twenty five C.R.
+England as “starter company,” meaning they tend to hire new, inexperienced drivers who they don’t have to compensate well.
+Few drivers are willing to accept such poor pay after they gain experience, and only one out of every twenty-five C.R.
 England drivers will stay with the company longer than nine months.
-In such a competitive hiring environment, companies that are unwilling to pay their employees a decent wage will have a high rate of turnover, unable to attract and retain top talent.
+In such a competitive hiring environment, companies that are unwilling to pay their employees a decent wage will have a high rate of turnover and be unable to attract and retain top talent.
 Consequently, C.R.
 England has gained a reputation for their lenient hiring practices.
 As a corporation, C.R.
-England has a responsibility to select suitable drivers; and when their drivers are at fault for a collision, C.R.
+England has a responsibility to select suitable drivers, and when their drivers are at fault for a collision, C.R.
 England is liable for any ensuing damages.

 Why C.R.
 England Accident Cases Have a Higher Settlement Value

 Because most truck accident cases do not involve a notable liability dispute, the real conflict usually involves the settlement value of the injuries.
 In an ideal world, this means that the jury determines the adequate amount of money damages to award to the victim, aiming to make the victim healthy and whole again no matter who the defendant is.
-Unfortunately, the identity of the defendant can make a big difference on the settlement value of a claim.
-When suing an individual person, like a teenager who just got his license or a grandmother of ten, the jury's sympathies can have a negative impact on jury awards.
-Conversely, a jury is unlikely to feel empathetic toward a big, faceless company like C.R.
+Unfortunately, the defendant’s identity can make a big difference in the settlement value of a claim.
+When suing a person, like a teenager who just got his license or a grandmother of ten, the jury’s sympathies can have a negative impact on jury awards.
+Conversely, a jury is unlikely to feel empathetic toward a giant, faceless company like C.R.
 England, which can lead to a higher trial or settlement value.

 Even more explicitly, C.R.
 England claims adjusters can have a productive impact on settlement value.
 Since C.R.
 England tractor-trailers are heavier and cause more damage than the average passenger car, C.R.
-England claims adjusters are accustomed to working with larger dollar amounts and may have a slight bias toward determining larger indemnity payments.
+England claims adjusters are accustomed to working with more significant dollar amounts and may be slightly biased toward determining larger indemnity payments.

 What Else is Different About a Claim Against C.R.
 England?